calvinchankf/Deep-Learning-AI/readme.md

 pip install -r requirements.txt jupyter notebook
 ```
-For every asg, I will create an env for it because I want to avoid installing dependencies globally on my machine; installing them in a virtual environment would be a good choice (or use docker). so the above commands simply:
+For some assignments, I create env and run locally.
+Therefore, the above commands simply:

 - create virtual environment and put it in `.env/` folder
 - activate the virtual environment